gdsbook/book/notebooks/01_geospatial_computational_environment.md

 - `-ti`: this flag further ensures that the container is not run in the background but in an _i_nteractive mode.
-- `-p 8888:8888`: with this, we ensure we forward the _port_ from inside the container out to the host machine (ie. your laptop).
-This step is crucial because it is the way that allows us to interact with the server and for Jupyter to "send" JupyterLab across so we can access it on our browser.
+- `-p 8888:8888`: with this, we ensure we forward the _port_ from inside the container out to the host machine (i.e. your laptop).
+This step is crucial because it  allows us to interact with the server and for Jupyter to "send" JupyterLab across so we can access through our browser.
-- `-v ${PWD}:/home/jovyan/work`: similarly, this flag "mounts" the folder from where the command is being run in the terminal (`${PWD}`) into the container so it is visible and editable from inside the container.
+- `-v ${PWD}:/home/jovyan/work`: similarly, this flag "mounts" the host folder from where the command is being run in the terminal (`${PWD}`) into the container so it is visible and editable from inside the container.
 Such folder will be available at the container's `work` folder.